Euthemis leucocarpa

 Euthemis leucocarpa is a plant in the family Ochnaceae.
-The specific epithet leucocarpa is from the Greek meaning "white fruit".
+The specific epithet leucocarpa is from the Greek meaning 'white fruit'.

 Description

 Euthemis leucocarpa grows as a shrub measuring up to 2 m tall.
 The roundish fruits measure up to 1 cm in diameter.

 Distribution and habitat

-Euthemis leucocarpa grows naturally in Cambodia, Sumatra, Peninsular Malaysia and Borneo.
+Euthemis leucocarpa grows is native to Cambodia, Thailand, Vietnam, Sumatra, Peninsular Malaysia and Borneo.
 Its habitat is lowland to submontane forests, including peat swamp and kerangas forests, from sea-level to 1000 m altitude.